-2 Series 39, Series 41, Series 43, Series 45, Series 47, Series 49, and Series 51 shares are subject to an NVCC provision, necessary for the shares to qualify as regulatory capital under Basel III.
+2 Series 39, Series 41, Series 43, Series 47, Series 49, Series 51 and Series 56 shares are subject to an NVCC provision, necessary for the shares to qualify as regulatory capital under Basel III.
 As such, the shares are automatically converted into common shares upon the occurrence of a “Trigger Event.”
 As described in the Capital Adequacy Guidelines, a Trigger Event occurs when OSFI determines the bank is or is about to become non-viable and, if after conversion of all contingent instruments and consideration of any other relevant factors or circumstances, it’s reasonably likely that its viability will be restored or maintained; or if the bank has accepted or agreed to accept a capital injection or equivalent support from a federal or provincial government, without which OSFI would have determined the bank to be non-viable.
-Each such share is convertible into a number of common shares, determined by dividing the par value of $25.00 plus declared and unpaid dividends by the average common share price (as defined in the relevant prospectus supplement) subject to a minimum price of $5.00 per share (subject to adjustment in certain events as defined in the relevant prospectus supplement).
-We’ve recorded the Series 39, Series 41, Series 43, Series 45, Series 47, Series 49, and Series 51 shares as equity.
+Each such share is convertible into a number of common shares, determined by dividing the par value of $25.00 for Series 39, Series 41, Series 43, Series 47 and Series 49 and $1000.00 for Series 56 plus declared and unpaid dividends by the average common share price (as defined in the relevant prospectus supplement) subject to a minimum price of $2.50 per share (subject to adjustment in certain events as defined in the relevant prospectus supplement).
+The minimum conversion price per common share for CIBC's outstanding NVCC instruments, including NVCC preferred shares, NVCC subordinated debentures and NVCC limited recourse capital notes have been adjusted from $5.00 to $2.50 to account for the Share Split in accordance with the terms and conditions of the NVCC Instruments.
+We’ve recorded the Series 39, Series 41, Series 43, Series 47, Series 49, Series 51 and Series 56 shares as equity.

-2 All preferred shares are listed on the Toronto Stock Exchange.
+3 All preferred shares, except Series 56, are listed on the Toronto Stock Exchange.